-Breast cancer symptoms and nudity #5 Q12021 Implement an internal audit procedure to continuously analyze a statistically representative sample of automated content removal decisions to reverse and learn from enforcement mistakes.
-Enforcement Not Comprehensive Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation Breast cancer symptoms and nudity #6 Q12021 Expand transparency reporting to disclose data on the number of automated removal decisions per Community Standard, and the proportion of those decisions subsequently reversed following human review.
-Transparency Somewhat Comprehensive Progress reported Breast cancer symptoms and nudity #7 Q12021 Revise the "short" explanation of the Instagram Community Guidelines to clarify that the ban on adult nudity is not absolute.
-Content Policy Not Comprehensive Recommendation omitted, declined, or reframed Breast cancer symptoms and nudity #8 Q12021 Revise the "long" explanation of the Instagram Community Guidelines to clarify that visible female nipples can be shown to raise breast cancer awareness.
-Content Policy Comprehensive Implementation demonstrated through published information Breast cancer symptoms and nudity #9 Q12021 Clarify that the Instagram Community Guidelines are interpreted in line with the Facebook Community Standards, and where there are inconsistencies the latter take precedence.
-Content Policy Comprehensive Progress reported Nazi quote #1 Q12021 Ensure that users are always notified of the reasons for any enforcement of the Community Standards against them, including the specific rule Facebook is enforcing (e.g. for support of a hate organization).
-Enforcement Somewhat Comprehensive Progress reported

-Nazi quote #2 Q12021 Explain and provide examples of the application of key terms used in the Dangerous Individuals and Organizations policy, including the meanings of "praise," "support" and "representation."
+Breast cancer symptom and nudit #7 Revise the "short" explanation of the Instagram Community Guidelines to clarify that the ban on adult nudity is not absolute.
+Content Policy Not Comprehensive Recommendation omitted, declined, or reframed Breast cancer symptom and nudit #8 Revise the "long" explanation of the Instagram Community Guidelines to clarify that visible female nipples can be shown to raise breast cancer awareness.
+Content Policy Comprehensive Implementation demonstrated through published information Breast cancer symptom and nudit #9 Clarify that the Instagram Community Guidelines are interpreted in line with the Facebook Community Standards, and where there are inconsistencies the latter take precedence.
+Content Policy Comprehensive Progress reported Nazi Quo te Q12021 Ensure that users are always notified of the reasons for any enforcement of the Community Standards against them, including the specific rule Facebook is enforcing (e.g. for support of a hate organization).
+Enforcement Somewhat Comprehensive Progress reported Nazi Quo #2 te Q12021 Explain and provide examples of the application of key terms used in the Dangerous Individuals and Organizations policy, including the meanings of "praise," "support" and "representation."
 These should align with the definitions used in Facebook's Internal Implementation Standards.
 The Community Standard should provide clearer guidance to users on how to make their intent apparent when discussing individuals or organizations designated as dangerous.
-Content Policy Comprehensive Implementation demonstrated through published information Nazi quote #3 Q12021 Provide a public list of the organizations and individuals designated "dangerous" under the Dangerous Individuals and Organizations Community Standard.
+Content Policy Comprehensive Implementation demonstrated through published information

+Nazi Quote #3 Q12021 Provide a public list of the organizations and individuals designated "dangerous" under the Dangerous Individuals and Organizations Community Standard.
 At a minimum, illustrative examples should be provided.
 This would help users to better understand the policy and conduct themselves accordingly.
-Content Policy Comprehensive Recommendation declined after feasibility assessed Claimed COVID Cure #1 Q12021 The Board recommends that Facebook set out a clear and accessible Community Standard on health misinformation, consolidating and clarifying existing rules in one place (including defining key terms such as misinformation).
+Content Policy Comprehensive Recommendation declined after feasibility assessment Claimed COVID Cure #1 Q12021 The Board recommends that Facebook set out a clear and accessible Community Standard on health misinformation, consolidating and clarifying existing rules in one place (including defining key terms such as misinformation).
 This rule-making should be accompanied with "detailed hypotheticals that illustrate the nuances of interpretation and application of [these] rules" to provide further clarity for users (See report A/HRC/38/35, para.
 46 (2018)).
 Facebook should conduct a human rights impact assessment with relevant stakeholders as part of its process of rule modification (UNGPs, Principles 18-19).
 Content Policy Comprehensive Implementation demonstrated through published information

-Claimed COVID Cure #2 Q12021 To ensure enforcement measures on health misinformation represent the least intrusive means of protecting public health, the Board recommends that Facebook: Clarify the particular harms it is seeking to prevent and provide transparency about how it will assess the potential harm of particular content; Conduct an assessment of its existing range of tools to deal with health misinformation; Consider the potential for development of further tools that are less intrusive than content removals; Publish its range of enforcement options within the Community Standards, ranking these options from most to least intrusive based on how they infringe freedom of expression; Explain what factors, including evidence-based criteria, the platform will use in selecting the least intrusive option when enforcing its Community Standards to protect public health; Make clear within the Community Standards what enforcement option applies to each rule Enforcement Comprehensive Implementation demonstrated through published information -------------------------- -------- --- ------------- --------------- --
+To ensure enforcement measures on health misinformation represent the least intrusive means of protecting public health, the Board recommends that Facebook: Clarify the particular harms it is seeking to prevent and provide transparency about how it will assess the potential harm of particular content; Conduct an assessment of its existing range of tools to deal with health misinformation; Consider the potential for Implementation Claimed development of further tools that are less intrusive than demonstrated Enforcement Comprehensive COVID Cure Q12021 content removals; Publish its range of enforcement through published #2 options within the Community Standards, ranking these information options from most to least intrusive based on how they infringe freedom of expression; Explain what factors, including evidence-based criteria, the platform will use in selecting the least intrusive option when enforcing its Community Standards to protect public health; Make clear within the Community Standards what enforcement option applies to each rule